Scripter17/url-cleaner/bundled_cleaner.md

 - It should always be both deterministic and idempotent.
   - This falls apart the second network connectivity is involved.
 Exceedingly long redirect chains, netowrk connectivity issues, etc. are allowed to break this intent.
 - Shuffling the input list of URLs should always give the same (equally shuffled) output.
-- Only the `default-cleaner` feature is expected to be enabled, and it is always expected to be enabled.
+- Only the `bundled-cleaner` feature is expected to be enabled, and it is always expected to be enabled.
-- When the `no_network` flag is set, the default cleaner should NEVER make ANY network requests.
+- When the `no_network` flag is set, the bundled cleaner should NEVER make ANY network requests.
-  - The `no_network` flag should be equivalent to compiling URL Cleaner without network support and removing all network stuff from the default cleaner.
+  - The `no_network` flag should be equivalent to compiling URL Cleaner without network support and removing all network stuff from the bundled cleaner.
-- Opening a URL outputted by the default cleaner with the `no_network` flag disabled and the `bypass_vip`/any future related flags enebled should never result in a redirect.
+- Opening a URL outputted by the bundled cleaner with the `no_network` flag disabled and the `bypass_vip`/any future related flags enebled should never result in a redirect.

 Currently no guarantees are made, though when the above rules are broken it is considered a bug and I'd appreciate being told about it.